-The Wall Street Journal recently reported that DISH Network Corp (NASDAQ: DISH) is in talks with T-Mobile US Inc (NYSE: TMUS) for a possible merger, following which shares of both the companies opened strong on Thursday and were trading higher.
+The Wall Street Journal recently reported that DISH Network Corp DISH is in talks with T-Mobile US Inc TMUS for a possible merger, following which shares of both the companies opened strong on Thursday and were trading higher.

 On why he thinks investors should sell Verizon if this deal goes through, Smithen said, “Verizon, we think, is boxed into a corner here.
-They have abandoned— they have sold their fixed-line asset to Frontier or some of that.
+They have sold their fixed-line asset to frontier or some of that.
 There are reports out that they are in discussions to sell the remaining […] wireline assets to Altice.
-And, we think, Verizon is lacking a converged network strategy.”
+And, we think, Verizon is lacking a converge network strategy.”

 © 2022 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.

 Ad Disclosure: The rate information is obtained by Bankrate from the listed institutions.
 Bankrate cannot guaranty the accuracy or availability of any rates shown above.
 Institutions may have different rates on their own websites than those posted on Bankrate.com.
 The listings that appear on this page are from companies from which this website receives compensation, which may impact how, where, and in what order products appear.
 This table does not include all companies or all available products.

 All rates are subject to change without notice and may vary depending on location.
 These quotes are from banks, thrifts, and credit unions, some of whom have paid for a link to their own Web site where you can find additional information.
 Those with a paid link are our Advertisers.
 Those without a paid link are listings we obtain to improve the consumer shopping experience and are not Advertisers.
 To receive the Bankrate.com rate from an Advertiser, please identify yourself as a Bankrate customer.
 Bank and thrift deposits are insured by the Federal Deposit Insurance Corp.
 Credit union deposits are insured by the National Credit Union Administration.